mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

   transformation matrices for both transformations.
 image: /images/projection-matrix!perspective-all.png
 tags: ["computer graphics", "transformation matrix", "orthographic projection", "perspective projection", "3d", "2d"]
-libraries: ["math"]
+libraries: ["math", "threejs"]
 references:
   - "Shirley, P. and Ashikhmin, M. (2005).
 Fundamentals of computer graphics.
 Wellesley, Mass.: AK Peters."
   - "Ahn, S. (2016).
 OpenGL Projection Matrix. [online] Songho.ca.
 Available at: http://www.songho.ca/opengl/gl_projectionmatrix.html [Accessed 7 Mar.
 2016]."
 ---

-The *canonical view volume* is a cube with its extreme points at $[-1, -1, -1]$ and $[1, 1, 1]$, coordinates in this view volume are called *normalized device coordinates* (NDC), the objective of this step is to build a transformation matrix so that a region of space we want to render called the *view volume* is mapped to the *canonical view volume*
+The *canonical view volume* is a cube with its extreme points at $[-1, -1, -1]$ and $[1, 1, 1]$.
+Coordinates in this view volume are called *normalized device coordinates* (NDC), the objective of this step is to build a transformation matrix so that a region of space we want to render called the *view volume* is mapped to the *canonical view volume*

 <div>$$
 \mathbf{v}_{ndc} = \mathbf{M}_{proj} \mathbf{v}_{view}